-Students are introduced to the preparation of appetizers, entrees, sauces and desserts commonly offered in restaurants specializing in French cuisine.
-Popular French dishes are prepared with special interest on proper seasoning and sauce preparation.
+(2 credits) Students are introduced to popular dishes from Mexico, Central America and South America.
+The emphasis is on foods that are prepared in area restaurants.
 Proper chef attire is required to be admitted into the laboratory.
-Hours: 7.5 lecture and 10 laboratory.
+Hours: 15 lecture and 20 laboratory.
 Prerequisite: HMR 120.
 Materials fee: \$50.
-Usually offered in the spring.
+Usually offered in the fall.